emjicy/coi-registry/README.md

-# Compound DAO COI Registry
+# Compound DAO COI Registry x

 This repository contains the canonical **Conflict of Interest (COI) registry** for Compound DAO delegates.